Home

 Optimization

-From delivery routes to machine tuning, quantum algorithms like QAOA can solve tough optimization tasks.
+From delivery routes to machine tuning, quantum algorithms like QAOA can solve tough optimization and scheduling tasks, which are of prime importance in logistics.

 Chemistry